 Employees must return, on or before the last day worked, all company property including (but not limited to) keys, nametag, uniforms, computer equipment, phones, and manuals.
+Employee must password unlock the devices upon termination of employment.

 Termination of Benefits

 Health, Dental and Vision Insurance: Health, dental, and vision insurance terminates on the day in which the employee terminates.
 Information for Consolidated Omnibus Budget Reconciliation Act (COBRA) continued health coverage will be provided.